There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) appreciate current developments in research that are of particular relevance to pharmacy; (2) objectively critique new findings on health-related research; (3) demonstrate a sound understanding of research methodology and statistics; (4) appraise various literature and document literature search strategies and results; and (5) demonstrate a high level of written and oral communication skills.
+Students are able to (1) appreciate current developments in research that are of particular relevance to pharmacy; (2) objectively critique new findings on health-related research; (3) demonstrate a sound understanding of research methodology and the research process; (4) appraise various literature and document literature search strategies and results; and (5) demonstrate a high level of written communication skills.

-- Typically this unit is assessed in the following ways: (1) literature review; (2) mid-semester test; and (3) article critique exercise.
+Indicative assessments in this unit are as follows: (1) literature review; (2) mid-semester test; and (3) annotated bibliography.
 Further information is available in the unit outline.

 - Unit Coordinator(s)